web-illinois/toolkit-builder/site/components/card.md

 For readability, this is inside a container that is restricted to 500px.
 This component will expand to fill the container it is in, and is usually placed in a flex or grid container.

+## Description

+The Illinois Components Card gives a box containing an image and a freeform area for text, links, and buttons.
+The image will be on top, and the text underneath.

+If you want to use an icon instead of an image, you may want to consider Call to Action instead.
+If you want side by side image and text placement, look at Image Feature.
+If you want a card that acts as a link, consider the Clickable Card (however, do not mix the Clickable Card and Card in the same section).

+The image is optional.